lpalova/lpalova.github.io/_posts/2016-05-17-Storm-Events-Classification.md

 a categorization like this condenses vast amount of different labels into a more organized labeling scheme.

 Let's explore the past twenty years of the dataset.
-The following plot shows the average number of events per year of a given type across the US (left), as well the average property damage (inflation adjusted) per year
+The following plot shows average number of events per year of a given type across the US (left), as well the average property damage (inflation adjusted) per year
 (center and right) as a function of year.
 <!-- ![Count_property_vs_year](/images/Storms/stormcount_propertyyear.png =250x)-->
 <img src="/images/Storms/stormcount_propertyyear.png" width="3500" height="250" />